giaminhhoang/SFND_Radar_Target_Generation_and_Detection/README.md

 # SFND_Radar_Target_Generation_and_Detection

 ```
 %Select the number of Training Cells in both the dimensions.
+The number of traning cell should be large enough to estimate the noise level
 Tr = 10;
 Td = 10;

 %Select the number of Guard Cells in both dimensions around the Cell under
 %test (CUT) for accurate estimation
+% These parameters are chosen based on the resolution of Range Dopler Map (RDM) whose 1 range cell has resolution of about 1 m whereas 1 dopler cell has resolution of 1.5748 m/s.
 Gr = 4;
 Gd = 4;